dparraortiz/cse15l-lab-reports/Lab1.md

 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```
-   - Type "yes" onto the command prompt, then type your course specific password when prompted and you are connected if you see this
+   - Type "yes" onto the command prompt, then type your course specific password when prompted and you are connected if you see this:

 ## 3. Trying Some Commands
    - Some commands you could try out are: